Mark Gross (musician): Broadway

+Educator

+In 2015, Gross became the director of jazz instruction for the New Jersey Performing Arts Center in Newark, New Jersey, running its Jazz for Teens program.

 Early life

 Gross credits his sound to the appreciation for gospel music that resounded through his parents' Baltimore home.
 Gross' father was pastor of his hometown church Mt.
 Zion C.O.G.I.C. up until his death February 1, 2007.
 After developing his interests in classical music at the Baltimore School for the Arts, Gross studied one semester at Howard University and four years at Berklee College of Music.
 He earned a Bachelor of Arts Degree in Music Performance at Berklee College of Music, where he studied under professors Joe Viola and Bill Pierce.
-Upon graduation in 1988, Gross began his professional music career in Jazz.
+Upon graduation in 1988, Gross began his professional music career in jazz.